gto76/from-singularity-to-morality/README.md

 So Hegel says about basic ordinary Knowing that...
 --------------------------------------------------

 And I lost it.
 Not enough of a frame for me, but nonetheless, let's not get too pessimistic.
-If we take into account pursuit of Hegel's philosophy to resolve everything to its end, how come it's still able to posses structure instead of crumbling into itself?
+If we take into account the pursuit of Hegel's philosophy to resolve everything to its end, how come it's still able to posses structure instead of crumbling into itself?

 I think one must attribute this to the gaps; so this leads us to the figure-ground/chicken-or-the-egg problem; what is more important, what was first: the philosophy/structure/wissenschaft or the gaps/the incomprehensible?